GSA/digitalgov.gov/content/news/2020/06/2020-06-26-mapping-wcag-20-functional-performance-criteria.md

 date: 2020-06-26 14:00:00 -0500
 title: "Mapping of WCAG 2.0 to Functional Performance Criteria"
-deck: "**Mapping of WCAG 2.0 to Functional Performance Criteria** &mdash; See how specific disabilities may be impacted by by not following accessible guidelines. "
+deck: "**Mapping of WCAG 2.0 to Functional Performance Criteria** &mdash; See how specific disabilities may be impacted by not following accessible guidelines. "

 # Make it better ♥